 He was junior to Frank Burton KC and Harry Steinberg KC.
 Greenway & Ors v Johnson Matthey Plc EWCA Civ 408 (platinum sensitisation) exploring the limits of actionable injury in claims in tort and contract.Download section

 Qualifications & Awards

 Graduate Diploma in Law, (Distinction).

-BA (Oxon) (History & Politics; First Class; 1st place in year).
+MA (Oxon) (History & Politics; First Class; 1st place in year).

 Major Scholar, Inner Temple (2012)

 Scholar, St. Catherine’s College, Oxford (2007-2009)